Yuendumu: History

 Yuendumu was established in 1946 by the Native Affairs Branch of the Australian Government to deliver rations and welfare services; the first superintendent was Francis McGarry.
 In 1947 the Australian Baptist Home Mission was established there.
 By 1955 many of the Aboriginal people had settled in the town.

 Location and demographics

 Yuendumu lies on the edge of the Tanami Desert, north-west of Alice Springs within the Yuendumu Aboriginal Lands Trust area, on traditional Anmatyerr land.
 It includes numerous outstations, and the area borders Mount Doreen, Mount Denison, Central Mount Wedge and Mount Allan pastoral properties.
 It takes about three hours to drive along the mostly sealed road from Alice Springs to Yuendumu via the Tanami Road, which branches off the Stuart Highway 25 km north of Alice Springs.

 It is within the Central Desert Region (formerly Central Desert Shire) council area.

-The community is largely made up of the Warlpiri and Anmatyerr Aboriginal people, with a population of 759 at the 2016 Australian census.
+The community is largely made up of the Warlpiri and Anmatyerr Aboriginal people, with a population of 740 at the 2021 Australian census.

+Cultural

+Yuendumu is a dry community.
+Possession of alcoholic beverages by any person, including visitors, is prohibited.